Canadian Leagues: China leaves "serious consequences"

 However, China sees these interventions differently.

-At a press briefing on Monday, Zhao Lijian denounced, according to comments reported by Reuters, that “the UN Security Council has never authorized any country to exercise military surveillance of the airspace and seas of other countries for the purpose of imposing sanctions.”
+“The UN Security Council has never authorized any country to exercise military surveillance of other countries’ air and sea space for the purpose of imposing sanctions,” Zhao Lijian denounced at a press briefing on Monday.

 China’s military spokesman, Wu Qian, added that his country had taken “reasonable, strong and professional measures in response to Canada’s provocative, unfriendly and unprofessional actions.”